gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 The other problem to solve was getting the green light.
 I expected people at Stripe to be skeptical, and I knew what would lower my chances: a vague talk.
 In a hyper-growth company, everyone is incredibly busy, having more things to do than hours within the day.
-The last thing anyone wants is to deal with us a homework-free request.
+The last thing anyone wants is to deal with a homework-free request.
 So I first reached out to dr Wagner in Munich to discuss the move.
 I floated the idea before in person, so I made it more concrete: I'd come for three months, intensely focus on the recovery, and return to San Francisco healthy and kicking.
 I was explicitly asking for open dates, starting as soon as possible.
 The response "there's no need for